 By Mirjam van Reisen* | IDN-InDepthNews Viewpoint

-*Prof. Dr Mirjam van Reisen is Professor International Social Responsibility, Tilburg University, Director Europe External Policy Advisors (EEPA), Member of the Duch Government Council on International Affairs and Chair of the Development Cooperation Commission.
-She is author of the “Human Trafficking Cycle, Sinai and Beyond”, 2014, Wolf Publications.
-[IDN-InDepthNews – 20 April 2015]
+*Prof Dr Mirjam van Reisen is Professor International Social Responsibility, Tilburg University, Director Europe External Policy Advisors (EEPA), and Member of the Dutch Government Council on International Affairs and Chair of the Development Cooperation Commission.
+[IDN-InDepthNews – 05 November 2015]

 Please click here for Mirjam van Reisen’s previous IDN articles.

 Photo: The writer | Credit: myworld.nl